ozika/trait-anxiety-and-state-inference-zika2023/README.md

 2. In RStudio open `scripts/stats_main.Rmd`
 3. Run.
 The script should load the `renv.lock` file and use it to download and install all necessary packages.
 4. To check that all worked, the script should create a `output/figures/` folder and print the paper figures into it.

+# Models

+MATLAB code for models used in the main text is in a separate repo.
+Please visit [ozika/state-inference-models-zika2022](https://github.com/ozika/state-inference-models-zika2022) for instructions.